 Larger loans will require guarantees (limited to less than 20% of the debt) although personal homes cannot be used as collateral here.
-However, below £250k, the scheme has been updated to ensure there are no personal guarantees.
+However, below £250k, the scheme was been updated to ensure there are no personal guarantees.
 The support scheme can be applied to term loans, overdrafts, asset finance and invoice finance.
 The original rules about de minimis aid have been dropped.

-Companies will have to provide projections etc and there have been delays in processing these.
+Companies will have to provide projections etc and early delays in processing these seem to have abated.

 Smaller companies should look at the Coronavirus Bounce Back Loans which will be easier and quicker to obtain.